-Environmental, social and governance risks are known to have potential impacts on financial returns.
-For instance climate change presents a cost in the form of carbon emissions and also presents a governance risk if a company is not doing anything to address that risk.
-Environmental and social risks are often an indicator of the quality of management and board governance.
+Environmental, social and governance risks have potential impacts on financial returns and are an important indicator of the quality of management and board governance.

-The increase in focus on ESG or responsible investment can largely be attributed to the UN initiative called the Principles for Responsible Investment or PRI – a global framework of six commitments that guide investors in looking at ESG and has the support of organisations managing some US$59 trillion in global investments.
+The United Nations Principles for Responsible Investment (PRI) is a global framework that guides investors in looking at ESG and has the support of organisations managing some US$80 trillion in global investments.

 Super funds – understand your fiduciary responsibilities in ESG and build a framework.
 Meet your UNPRI commitments.

-Companies – be aware of influences on your company that could affect your returns and manage them head on.
+Companies – be aware of influences on your company that could affect your returns and tackle them head on.
 Anticipate what your investors might be concerned about and report accordingly.